crossplane/crossplane/design/design-doc-composition-functions.md

   State desired = 3;

   // Configuration specific to this Function invocation.
 A JSON representation
-  // of the 'config' block of the relevant entry in a Composition's 'functions'
+  // of the 'config' block of the relevant entry in a Composition's pipeline. optional google.protobuf.Struct config = 4;
-  // array.
-  optional google.protobuf.Struct config = 4;
 }